SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.2.md

 1. Finally, edit `db/data-model.cds`.

-    Replace the entire file contents with this single line:
+    Delete the only line in this file and replace it with:

     ```using teched.flight.trip from 'spaceflight-model/db';```